EstherSlabbert/Micro-services-architecture/README.md

 Using K8s/other orchestration tools provides:

 - **High Availability** (i.e. no downtime, always user-accessible)
-- **Scalability** (i.e. high performance, loads fast and users have high response rate from application)
+- **Scalability** (i.e. high performance, loads fast and users have high response rate from application) - using labels and selectors
 - **Disaster Recovery** (i.e. backup and restore for if an infrastructure has problems like data is lost or the servers explode or something bad happens with the service center the infrastructure has some kind of mechanism to backup and restore the data to the lastest state so the application doesn't lose any data and the containerized app can run from the latest state after recovery)

 ### <a id="kubernetes-basic-architecture">Kubernetes Basic Architecture</a>